soumya2219/mental-health-awareness/README.md

 - ✅ Interactive "Myth or Fact" mental health quiz section
 - ✅ Accessible contact form to get in touch
 - ✅ Responsive design for desktop and mobile users
-- ✅ Valid HTML & CSS with an optional SVG favicon

 ---